sam-truscott/tinker-kernel/README.md

 Gradle is used as the build system.
 It can build debug and release versions of either the parts (which are static libraries) or executables

-For example, to build an individual target use:
+For example, to build an individual target use (in this case a Raspberry Pi kernel.img file):

     # Windows
-    gradlew releasePpc32GdbExecutable
-    gradlew clean debugArmRaspPiExecutable
+    gradlew debugPiBinary releasePiBinary

     # Linux
-    ./gradlew releasePpc32GdbExecutable
-    ./gradlew clean debugArmRaspPiExecutable
+    ./gradlew debugPiBinary releasePiBinary

 To build everything (all targets, debug and release) use: